 hmac query parameter value.

-The value is a SHA256 HMAC hexdigest computed using the query parameter as the
+The value is a SHA256 HMAC hexdigest computed using the query parameters as the

 message and your account SSO Secret (available under Account IDs and Secret from within your Account Settings) as the